devantler/ksail/README.md

 ~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~^~
 ```

-A kubernetes-in-docker service for provisioning GitOps enabled K8s environments in Docker.
+A CLI tool for provisioning GitOps enabled K8s environments in Docker.

 ## Getting Started